-Private Sector Development
+Private Sector Development and Agricultural Markets

-The goal for Swedish development cooperation within Market Development in Tanzania is to contribute to "a strong private sector that creates employment opportunities for people living in poverty".
+The goal for Swedish development cooperation within Market Development in Tanzania is to contribute to "a strong private sector that creates decent employment opportunities for people living in poverty".

-The Tanzanian economy has experienced high growth rates during the last decade.
-The private sector, formal and not at least the informal, is the main creator of employment opportunities in the Tanzanian economy.
+The private sector, especially the informal, is the main creator of employment opportunities in the Tanzanian economy.
 It is estimated that there are 3.1 million micro, small and medium sized enterprises (MSMEs) in Tanzania.
 However, too few productive jobs are being created in the economy to enable a larger share of people generating more income and escape income poverty.
 The reasons behind this are many.
 In Tanzania, 65 to 70 percent of the labour force is active in agriculture sector.
 Yet, agriculture only contributes to about 1/3 of Tanzania's GDP.
 The sector is characterized by low productivity, high levels of poverty, unskilled labour, weak infrastructure, underdeveloped value chains, asymmetric information, subsistence farming and low levels of commercialization

-- Improved trade facilitation for Tanzania as part of the EAC,
+- Improved trade facilitation for Tanzania,

 Sara Spånt (firstname.lastname@example.org)